shxvang/noor/README.md

-# filerobot-react-noor
+# filerobot-react-tauri-noor

-Welcome to the **React Filerobot Starter Kit**! 🚀 This starter kit provides a robust foundation for building React-based applications with the **Filerobot Image Editor** integrated.
-Leveraging **Vite** for fast development and the **SWC (Speedy Web Compiler)** for optimized builds, this kit ensures blazing-fast performance and a seamless development experience.
+Welcome to the **Tauri-React Filerobot Starter Kit**! 🚀 This starter kit provides a robust foundation for building React-based applications with the **Filerobot Image Editor** integrated.
+Leveraging **Vite** for fast development, **SWC (Speedy Web Compiler)** for optimized builds, and **Tauri** for building desktop applications, this kit ensures blazing-fast performance and a seamless development experience.

 ---